 Thank you for your interest in Catholic University’s summer abroad law programs!

 For over twenty years, Catholic University’s Columbus School of Law has offered law students from Catholic University and around the world the opportunity to enrich their academic study and preparation for professional life by offering summer legal study abroad.
-We are pleased and proud to offer the following information about and brief descriptions of our summer programs in Cracow, Poland.
+In Summer 2015, we are pleased and proud to offer our flagship program the International Business and Trade Summer Law Program in Cracow, Poland.
 The International Human Rights Summer Law Program in Rome, Italy will be on hiatus for one academic year.
 Both summer law programs will be offered in Summer 2016.

 International Human Rights Summer Law Program

-During the three week session, students will be able to select from a group of courses which focuses on different aspects of human rights law.
+During the three week session, students will be able to select two 2-credit courses from a group of courses which focuses on different aspects of human rights law.
 The course selections include existing offerings in Catholic University’s curriculum, as well as courses designed specifically for this program.
 Formal study will be supplemented with planned visits to local legal institutions and organizations, as well as the opportunity to explore the city of Rome and enjoy some of Italy’s religious, cultural, and historic treasures.
 At the completion of the program, students will still have over two months free for summer employment before classes commence for the fall semester.
 Alternatively, students may continue their legal studies by applying to participate in our International Business and Trade Summer Law Program in Cracow.